International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/ApprovalScheme/approval_scheme_for_evaluators.md

     The catalog [17025-Criteria-IDS] is made available for free by the International Data Spaces Certification Body and shall be sent back to the Certification Body for further processing in electronic, editable form.
     - [Extension of the mentions of ISO/IEC 17025 in the paragraph to]: ISO/IEC 17025 or an equivalent, relevant standard
     - As an alternative for the documentation and statements regarding a quality management system, the Certification Body recognizes an existing certification according to ISO/IEC 17025 or an equivalent, relevant standard.
-    - As an alternative for the documentation and statements regarding a quality management system, the Certification Body recognizes relevant accreditations for the Evaluation Facility as a Certification Body for schemes underlying the IDS certification, such as ISO/ IEC 27001 or ISO/IEC 17025.
+    - As an alternative for the documentation and statements regarding a quality management system, the Certification Body recognizes relevant accreditations for the Evaluation Facility as a Certification Body for schemes underlying the IDS Certification, such as ISO/ IEC 27001 or ISO/IEC 17025.
     The respective accreditation must have been conducted by an accreditation body, which is part of the International Accreditation Forum (IAF).
 - **Information Security Management**
     - System documentation of the information security management system (incl. network topology).
     - A written statement on all individual aspects of physical and organizational security (incl. plan of site), defined in the criteria catalog for Operational Environment Certification, Assurance Level 2 [ISMS_Requirements] or an equivalent, relevant standard, including information on what actions the Applicant has taken to meet the individual aspects of the requirements and where the actions are documented in the ISMS documentation.
     - As an alternative for the documentation and statements regarding Information Security Management, the Certification Body recognizes an existing certification according to ISO/IEC 27001 or an equivalent, relevant standard.
-    - As an alternative for the documentation and statements regarding Information Security Management, the Certification Body recognizes relevant accreditations for the Evaluation Facility as a Certification Body for schemes underlying the IDS certification, such as ISO/IEC 27001 or ISO/IEC 17025.
+    - As an alternative for the documentation and statements regarding Information Security Management, the Certification Body recognizes relevant accreditations for the Evaluation Facility as a Certification Body for schemes underlying the IDS Certification, such as ISO/IEC 27001 or ISO/IEC 17025.
 The respective accreditation must have been conducted by an accreditation body, which is part of the International Accreditation Forum (IAF).

 In addition to the documents and evidence mentioned above, at least two experienced evaluators shall be list per area of application.
 The technical qualification of the designated evaluators must be demonstrated by the Evaluation Facility.